From 6-12 February 2023

 In 1987 the Linz Open was started in Wels, Austria, and was organized by the ITF (International Tennis Federation) as a $10,000 competition.
 The Linz Open became a WTA Tour tournament on the Tier V-level in 1991.

-The tournament is called the Upper Austria Ladies Linz 2019 and currently this event is sponsored by Generali Gruppe.
+The tournament is called the Upper Austria Ladies Linz 2019, and currently, this event is sponsored by Generali Gruppe.

 The Linz Open Tennis past champions included Lindsay Davenport, Justine Henin-Hardenne, Maria Sharapova, Angelique Kerber, Amélie Mauresmo, and Ana Ivanovic.

-The prize money for the 2023 Linz Open is expected to be $33,200, in 2019 prize money was $250,000, where the champion Coco Gauff received $43,000.
+The prize money for the 2025 Linz Open has not yet been announced, but in 2023 it was €225,480.
+In 2019 prize money was $250,000, where the champion Coco Gauff received $43,000.

-Below is a full breakdown of the 2019 WTA Linz Open prize money for the women's singles and doubles tournaments.
+Below is a full breakdown of the 2023 WTA Linz Open prize money for the women's singles and doubles tournaments.

-The 2019 WTA Linz Open women’s singles and doubles prize money full breakdown list is given below:
+The 2023 WTA Linz Open women’s singles and doubles prize money full breakdown list is given below:

-2019 Linz Open |
+2023 Linz Open |

 Singles |